-Lauan Impacted in Commerce’s Initial Finding in Indonesian Plywood Countervailing Duty Investigation
+Lauan Impacted in Commerce's Initial Finding In Indonesian Plywood Countervailing Duty Investigation

 On Friday, January 16, the US Department of Commerce released an affirmative preliminary countervailing duty determination in its investigation entitled Hardwood and Decorative Plywood from Indonesia.
-Currently, the scope of the investigation includes lauan plywood from Indonesia, though the RV Industry Association’s Government Affairs team is working to exclude it.
-The period of the investigation is January 1, 2024 through December 31, 2024 and it was initiated on May 22, 2024.
+Currently, the scope of the investigation includes lauan plywood from Indonesia, though the RV Industry Association's Government Affairs team is working to exclude it.
+The countervailing preliminary determination was published in the Federal Register requiring duties to begin being deposited on Thursday, January 22nd.

 Please Sign in to View